chbrown13/class-ops/Basics/Tasks.md

 ![image](https://cloud.githubusercontent.com/assets/742934/15635646/cbe2b4fa-25b2-11e6-8dc9-e6cafca6629c.png)

 In kanban, you have a “visual” pipeline for transitioning ideas into a delivered product.
 With these tools, you can move a card (often representing a task) between lists, which are on a single board.
+Many options recently, such as [GitHub projects](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/about-automation-for-project-boards), allow for further customization and automation of task management for projects based on your workflow (i.e. opened and closed issues, pull requests, etc.).

 Recommended Pipeline: